DialloMamadouO/Advance-Solidity-Crowdsale/README.md

 close, closing time of the crowdsale.

-Once again, we stored the address of the PupperCoinSale in the token_sale_address variable for easy access.
+Once again, we stored the address of the PupperCoinSale in the token_sale_address variable for easy access later.

 Finally, we set the PupperCoinSale contract as a minter, then renounce "mintership" from the PupperCoinSaleDeployer contract, like so: token.addMinter(token_sale_address);
 token.renounceMinter();

 We need to do this because when we set our token as ERC20Mintable, the msg.sender is automatically set as the default minter.
 Since PupperCoinSaleDeployer is actually msg.sender in this case, this step will ensure that the PupperCoinSale is the actual minter, as expected.

 contract PupperCoinSaleDeployer {